Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Shadow Generation

 \subsection{Datasets and Evaluation Metrics}

 Similar to image harmonization in Section~\ref{sec:image_harmonization}, composite images without foreground shadows can be easily obtained.
-Nonetheless, it is extremely difficult to obtain paired data, \emph{i.e.}, a composite image without foreground shadow and a ground-truth image with foreground shadow, which are required by most deep learning methods on shadow generation~\cite{zhang2019shadowgan,liu2020arshadowgan,sheng2021ssn}.
-Therefore, these works~\cite{zhang2019shadowgan,liu2020arshadowgan,sheng2021ssn} construct rendered dataset with paired data by inserting a virtual object into 3D scene and generating shadow for this object with rendering technique.
+Nonetheless, it is very difficult to obtain paired data, \emph{i.e.}, a composite image without foreground shadow and a ground-truth image with foreground shadow, which are required by supervised deep learning methods on shadow generation~\cite{zhang2019shadowgan,liu2020arshadowgan,hong2021shadow}.
+Some works~\cite{zhang2019shadowgan,liu2020arshadowgan} construct rendered datasets with paired data by inserting a virtual object into 3D scene and generating shadow for this object with rendering technique.
+ARShadowGAN~\cite{liu2020arshadowgan} released a rendered dataset named \emph{Shadow-AR} by inserting a foreground object into real background image and generating its corresponding shadow with rendering technique.
+Shadow-AR dataset contains $3,000$ quintuples, in which each quintuple consists of a composite image without foreground shadow, its corresponding ground-truth image with foreground shadow, foreground object mask, background object mask, and background shadow mask.
+Shadow-AR dataset only uses 13 foreground objects from ShapeNet~\cite{ShapenetChang2015} and Stanford 3D scanning repository, so the diversity of dataset is very limited.
+Some examples in Shadow-AR dataset are exhibited in the first row in Fig.~\ref{fig:shadow_generation}, in which we show the composite image without foreground shadow, foreground object mask, and ground-truth image with foreground shadow.
+Similar to ARShadowGAN~\cite{liu2020arshadowgan}, ShadowGAN~\cite{zhang2019shadowgan} also adopted rendering technique to construct a rendered dataset, which uses $9,265$ foreground objects from ShapeNet~\cite{ShapenetChang2015} and $110$ background textures (\emph{e.g.}, woolen, stone, tablecloth) collected from Internet. \citet{RdSOBA} contributed a large-scale rendering dataset called RdSOBA, which has 788 3D foreground objects and nearly 280,000 object-shadow pairs.
+In particular, they place a group of 3D objects in the 3D scene, and get the images without or with object shadows using rendering techniques.